Wilson loops on the Coulomb branch of $N=4$ super-Yang-Mills: Straight line

-Taking into account the matching condition (\ref{z0-matching}) we recover the tree-level weak-coupling result (\ref{simple-straight}), for arbitrary angle, from the holographic area law (\ref{W-generic}) at strong coupling.
+Taking into account the matching condition (\ref{z0-matching}) we recover the tree-level weak-coupling result (\ref{simple-straight}), for an arbitrary angle, from the holographic area law (\ref{W-generic}) at strong coupling.

-Perimeter law of the form (\ref{simple-straight}) is a good approximation for any sufficiently large contour, satisfying $L\gg z_0$.
-The minimal surface then is approximately cylindric $(x^\mu (\tau ),z(\sigma ))$, with $z(\sigma )$ just calculated.
-For a sufficiently large contour its curvature has little effect on the minimal surface because the brane sits close to the boundary.
-The geometry of the minimal surface will locally look as if the contour were a straight line.
-For contours with $L\sim z_0$ the simple perimeter law will no longer hold.
+It should be clear from this calculation that the perimeter law (\ref{simple-straight}) is a good approximation for any sufficiently large contour, satisfying $L\gg z_0$.
+The minimal surface is then approximately a cylinder $(x^\mu (\tau ),z(\sigma ))$, with $z(\sigma )$ just calculated.
+For a sufficiently large Wilson loop the curvature of the contour has little effect on the minimal surface because the brane sits close to the boundary.
+The geometry of the minimal surface locally looks as if the contour were a straight line.
+The argument does not apply to contours with $L\sim z_0$ and for such contours the simple perimeter law will no longer hold.
+The Wilson loop will then depend non-trivially on the ratio $L/z_0$.
 We are going to consider the simplest example of this type, a circle of radius $R$.